glove2000/DNA-replication-group-website/research/index.md

 {% capture text %}

-*From intitiation, to forks and termination*
+*From populations to single molecules*

 We have developed a series of innovative genomic technolgies to determine DNA replication dynamics.
 Both population-level and single molecule approaches have allowed discovery of sites of replication initiation and subsequent replication dynamics.